 Not only do these bees not visit and pollinate flowers, but the honey bees will store the sugar water in their hive along with honey, essentially watering down the honey.
 Beekeepers do not want you feeding bees sugar.

 Not only can sugar water harm bees in this way, but it can also harm birds and other creatures too.

 Some people that have accepted the misleading advice to add sugar to water have decided that the next logical step is to add honey.

 Not only does honey water have the same problems as sugar water, but it can lead to the destruction of entire hives.

-Honey can contain spores of a bacteria called Paenibacillus which causes AFD (American Foulbrood disease).
+Honey can contain spores of a bacteria called Paenibacillus which causes AFD (American Foulbrood Disease).
 It is deadly to bees.
-The bees will take the honey back to their hive and if it contains the pathogen it is likely to infect the entire hive.
+The bees will take the honey back to their hive, and if it contains the pathogen, it will likely infect the entire hive.